5 Winter Weather Battery Tips

 SafetyLine Lone Worker 5 Winter Weather Battery Tips.

-1. Avoid cold temperatures
+1. Avoid exposure to cold temperatures

-2. Keep a charger handy
+2. Keep a charger nearby

 3. Carry extra batteries